hokhyk/laravel5/laravel5 notes.md

 at bootstrap/cache/compiled.php.
 This file is what’s generated when you run php artisan optimize, and it preloads all of the most commonly used classes for faster loading.

+##### php artisan optimize

+3. creating the container
+Next, it kicks off Laravel’s bootstrap, creating the application container and registering a few core services.
+Finally, it creates an instance of the kernel, creates a request representing the current user’s web request, and passes the request to the kernel to handle.
+The kernel responds with an Illuminate Response object, which index.php then returns to the end user, and terminates the page request.

+### Laravel 's kernel
+The kernel is the core router of every Laravel application, responsible for taking in a user request, processing it through middleware and handling exceptions and passing it to the page router, and then returning the final response.
+There are actually two kernels, but only one is used for each page request.
+One of the routers handles web requests (the HTTP kernel) and the other handles console, cron, and Artisan requests (the console kernel).
+Each has a handle() method that’s responsible for taking in an Illuminate Request object and returning an Illuminate Response object.

+The kernel runs all of the bootstraps that need to run before every request, including determining which environment the current request is running in (staging, local, production, etc.) and running all of the service providers.
+The HTTP kernel additionally defines the list of middleware that will wrap each request, including the core middleware responsible for sessions and CSRF protection.

+###